starnowski/posjsonhelper/README.md

     )
 ```

-For this table we can insert row with anyallowed json, like in example below:
+For this table, we can insert row with any json, like in example below:

 ```sql
 INSERT INTO item (id, jsonb_content) VALUES (1, '{"top_element_with_set_of_values":["TAG1","TAG2","TAG11","TAG12","TAG21","TAG22"]}');